Khloe Kardashian Flaunts Her Killer Curves In White Bikini Snap

 The post garnered more than 243,000 likes and more than 1,600 comments under 30 minutes.
 Among those who left a comment is Kardashian’s boyfriend and father of baby True, Tristan Thompson, who left three heart-eyed emoji and three red hearts.

 Kardashian recently addressed the NBA star’s alleged cheating scandal, which came to the public light earlier this year.
-The Keeping Up With the Kardashians star took to Instagram on Tuesday to address the rumor that she and Thompson are considering getting married, as reported by E!
+The Keeping Up with the Kardashians star took to Instagram on Tuesday to address the rumor that she and Thompson are considering getting married, as reported by E!
 News.

 “Who makes up this crap you guys post??
 This is how slow the news is?
 You need this ridiculous story??
 What a waste,” she wrote in the comment section.
 She also responded to another user’s comment who accused her of acting as if Thompson hadn’t cheated.